mapbox/tilesets-cli/CONTRIBUTING.md

 ## Welcome

 Hi there!
 Welcome to the tilesets-cli contributing document.
 Issues, comments, and pull requests are welcome.
-Please tag @mapsam, @dianeschulze, and @dnomadb for any questions or reviews.
+Please tag @mapbox/tilesets-api for any questions or reviews.

 ## Installation
 First, clone the repo and `cd` into the folder: